 How to get Komodo Island

 Komodo, Rinca, and Padar islands are the most visiting islands in the park.
 You can reach by boat from Labuan Bajo, the capital of West Manggarai regency, East Nusa Tenggara.
-You can take a daily flight from Bali to Komodo airport in Labuan Bajo by Garuda Indonesia, Lion/Wings air, NAM Air
+You can take a daily flight from Bali or Jakarta to Komodo airport in Labuan Bajo by Batik Air, Air asia,Citylink,Wings air

 Sources: